 (2) Secondly, we innovatively propose to adopt efficient dLLMs samplers in RL post-training.
 Unlike prior work which post-trains the models based on a fixed (often inefficient) sampler, we directly train the model upon efficiently dLLMs samplers to inventive the base model to reason better and faster.
 To avoid overfitting to the utilized samplers, we propose to train a prompt-aware inference threshold motivated by the Entropy-Bounded (EB) sampler proposed in \citet{ben2025accelerated} via RL as opposed to a fixed threshold across different prompts.
 This approach naturally leverages the structural property of masked dLLMs for multi-token predictions, and lets the model perform inference based on a predicted ``inference threshold'' for the prompts.
-We enable efficient joint RL train of the model and sampler by treating the inference threshold as an additional token, which is thus compatible with our earlier proposed RL framework.
-We showcase that jointly training the model and sampler can yield improved post-trained models with better performance/accuracy under the same or even less compute than training the model only, unlocking a novel new direction for further research to investigate mechanisms between model and samplers in RL post training.
+We enable efficient joint RL training of the model and sampler by treating the inference threshold as an additional token, which is thus compatible with our earlier proposed RL framework.
+We showcase that jointly training the model and sampler can yield improved post-trained models with better performance/accuracy under the same or even less compute than training the model only, unlocking a novel direction for further research to investigate mechanisms between model and samplers in RL post training.

-We term our pipeline as \textbf{DiFF}PO - \textbf{Di}ffusion \textbf{F}ast and \textbf{F}urious Policy Optimization, for training masked dLLMs to reason not only \textit{better (furious)}, but also \textit{faster} via RL.
+We term our pipeline as \textbf{DiFF}PO, \textbf{Di}ffusion \textbf{F}ast and \textbf{F}urious Policy Optimization, for training masked dLLMs to reason not only \textit{better (furious)}, but also \textit{faster} via RL.
 We demonstrate the effectiveness of DiFFPO in enhancing the inference-time performance of diffusion LLMs on benchmarking math and planning tasks, and clearly push the boundaries of designing scalable RL algorithms towards training efficient and capable LRMs.

-The rest of the paper is organized as follows: In Section \ref{sc2}, we review the preliminaries of masked dLLMs, dLLMs samplers, and RL for discrete diffusion models.
+The rest of the paper is organized as follows: In Section \ref{sc2}, we review the preliminaries of masked dLLMs, samplers, and RL for discrete diffusion models.
 Section \ref{sc3} presents our detailed algorithm of DiFFPO, with experimental results provided in Section \ref{sc4}.
 In Section \ref{sc:related works} we discuss other relevant references and conclude with Section \ref{sc:discussions}.